serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ## Poly-kinded overlapping instances

-Don't worry if you have never heard of that name.
-That's because I just made it up.
+This is a verison of overlapping instances error that only happens with `PolyKinds` language extension and automatic kind inference that comes with it.

 To demonstrate this, we unfortunately need a bit more elaborate setup, and frankly, this example is a bit contrived.
-Anyway, so we have this code below which throws our beloved error:
+Anyway, so we have this code below which triggers our beloved error:

 ```hs
 {-# LANGUAGE DataKinds              #-}